Updated: May 31, 2023

 Marble Flooring is Not Easy to Maintain

-This is not to suggest that etching and other stains cannot be removed, it is just not the type of labor that I imagined in the upkeep of a bathroom floor.
-I have always been a once-a-week “set it and forget it” type of person on the house cleaning front, so anything other than this is considered hard labor.
+This is not to suggest that etching and other stains cannot be removed, it is just not the type of labor that we imagined in the upkeep of a bathroom floor.
+We have always taken a once-a-week “set it and forget it” approach to the house cleaning front, so anything other than this is considered hard labor.

-So, now I must invest in marble etch remover and specialty stone care products and use them with a frequency that I had not anticipated.
-In parallel, though, I am also considering changing the flooring to something requiring less maintenance.
+So, now we must invest in marble etch remover and specialty stone care products and use them with a frequency that we had not anticipated.
+In parallel, though, we are also considering changing the flooring to something requiring less maintenance.

-Furthermore, I can attest to the durability of marble as I have yet to see any crack or divots in the stone compared to my Mexican Saltillo tile in my entryway and dining room – but that’s another article.
+Furthermore, we can attest to the durability of marble as we have yet to see any crack or divots in the stone compared to our Mexican Saltillo tile in our entryway and dining room – but that’s another article!